cilium/cilium.io/src/posts/2019-08-20-cilium-16/index.md

   - nodeport
   - AWS ENI
 ogImage: ogimage.png
-ogSummary: `We are excited to announce the Cilium 1.6 release.
+ogSummary: 'We are excited to announce the Cilium 1.6 release.
 A total of 1408 commits have been contributed by the community with many developers contributing for the first time.
-Cilium 1.6 introduces several exciting new features`
+Cilium 1.6 introduces several exciting new features'
 ---

 ![Introduction graph](ogimage.png)